project-palooza/causal_inference/README.md

 ## causal inference series

-fitting linear regression models is a trivial 3 lines of code, but what are we actually doing? from a pure ML point of view, you're mainly focused on building a model `f` that minimizes the difference between predicted and observed values, probably to build some kind of decision system `d`.
+fitting linear regression models is 3 lines of code, but what are we actually doing? from a pure ML point of view, you're mainly focused on building a model `f` that minimizes the difference between predicted and observed values, probably to build some kind of decision system `d`.

 `predicted outcome = f(data)`